-ABC SBC GUI allow authentication against an LDAP server.
-The authentication is done in two steps.
-The first step (ldap auth) authenticate an user against an LDAP server.
+Cluster Config Manager GUI allow a two step authentication against an LDAP server.
+The first authentication, "ldap auth", check a user against the LDAP server.
 Here, the user dn (uid=john,ou=Peolple,dc=example,dc=org) and it's password (johnldap) are used.
-The second step (GUI auth) ensure that at least one of the LDAP user groups name match one of the GUI capability ABC SBC groups.
+The second check, GUI auth, ensure at least one of the LDAP user groups' name match one of the GUI capability ABC SBC groups.